SCOPELabUTA/SCOPELabUTA.github.io/_pages/publications.md

 ### 2024

+* **Does Every Computer Scientist Need to Know Formal Methods?**
+M. Broy, A.D.
+Brucker, A. Fantechi, M. Gleirscher, K. Havelund, M. Kuppe, A. Mendes, A. Platzer, J.O.
+Ringert, A. Sullivan
+_Formal Aspects of Computing_
+(FAOC) To appear.
 * **LLM4TDD: Best Practices for Test Driven Development Using Large Language Models**
 S. Piya, A.Sullivan
 _The First International Workshop on Large Language Models for Code_